 - Most of the lots are subject to Coastal Development Permit reviews by County Planning (see map), mainly along Hwy 1, along the riparian waterways and adjoining the perimeter of subdivision.
 There are endangered species and Environmentally Sensitive Habitat Areas (ESHAs) all throughout the subdivision, which is also part of Irish Beach’s appeal.
 This may result in additional no-build setbacks and other restrictions and is why the committee recommends a consultation with County Planning in Fort Bragg before doing any aspect of design planning.

 - Irish Beach falls within the California Wildland Urban Interface (WUI) boundaries, and as such building codes now require special fire-resistant materials and construction, such as fiber-cement siding and trim, dual tempered pane windows, composite decks, special eave construction and more.
 This has added greatly to the cost of construction.
-Indoor Fire Sprinklers have also been mandated in new residential construction since 2010, with the only current exception being for small homes that are constructed under owner/builder provisions with County Planning (Class-K Mendocino County).
+Indoor Fire Sprinklers have also been mandated in new residential construction since 2010.

 - It is costly to build on the coast owing to the additional delivery cost of materials and the relative short supply of contractors, tradespersons and workers.
 Before designing a home it is a good idea to have an area Architect or Designer provide a cost estimate, or if you have a contractor in mind, obtain one from them.